kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 2. #### Container Swap Limit Re-calculation Overhead

    **Risk**: The proportional swap limit for a container relies on the node's total memory capacity.
 Upon a resize, ignoring this math leads to stranded swap space (during upscaling) or immediate host kernel panics (during downscaling).
-However, recalculating and applying this to all active pods introduces CRI overhead.
+However, recalculating and applying this to all active pods introduces overhead to the Container Runtime Interface (CRI).

-    **Mitigation**: The Kubelet implements a highly targeted CRI method (ResizeContainersOnNodeCapacityChange).
-The Kubelet safely iterates over the active pod cache in memory and only pushes updates to the CRI for containers currently in a Running state.
-Furthermore, if the node operates with Swap disabled, this entire loop short-circuits instantly, resulting in zero overhead.
+   **Mitigation**: The Kubelet will leverage the existing, generic `UpdateContainerResources` CRI RPC to push these changes.
+The Kubelet safely iterates over the active pod cache in memory, recalculates the swap boundary, and issues the update solely for containers currently in a `Running` state.
+Furthermore, if the node operates with Swap disabled, this entire loop short-circuits instantly, resulting in zero CRI overhead.

 3. #### Kubelet Sub-Manager Synchronization Failure

    **Risk**: During an upscale, if the internal Kubelet sub-managers (CPU Manager, Memory Manager) fail to synchronize the new capacity, the Kubelet might reject new pod allocations, leading to underutilized hardware and scheduling deadlocks.

-    **Mitigation**: The reconciliation loop is built to be self-healing.
-If a sub-manager fails to sync, it emits an error but does not crash the Kubelet.
-The system emits a Prometheus metric (kubelet_node_resize_errors_total) to immediately alert cluster operators.
-Furthermore, because cAdvisor continues to report the new capacity, the ContainerManager will re-attempt the reconciliation on the next evaluation cycle.
+   **Mitigation**: The reconciliation loop is self-healing and naturally guarded against Denial of Service (DoS) tight-looping.
+If a sub-manager fails to sync, the Kubelet aborts the cache update, emits an error, and increments the `kubelet_node_resize_errors_total` metric.
+Because the internal capacity cache was not updated, the system will naturally re-attempt the reconciliation on the next `cAdvisor` polling cycle (defaulting to every 5 minutes) when the hardware drift is detected again.
+This strict 5-minute interval acts as a natural rate-limit, protecting the Kubelet's CPU.

 4. #### API Status Clamping